Swedish sperm donors are well-adjusted men - study

 "This indicates that the sperm donors described themselves as being less worried, uncertain, shy and less subject to fatigue," the researchers wrote.

-All other personality traits, including persistence and novelty seeking behaviors, were similar between the two groups.
+All other personality traits, including persistence and novelty seeking behaviours, were similar between the two groups.

 The results suggested that the donors would not be thrown if a child decided to contact them, said Robert Oates, president of the Society for Male Reproduction and Urology, who was not involved in the study.